xT1lapia/xT1lapia.github.io/README.md

 ## Let's Connect

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or [Twitter](https://twitter.com/yourprofile).
+Feel free to reach out to me on [LinkedIn]([https://www.linkedin.com/in/yourprofile](https://www.linkedin.com/in/ivan-r-31b77212b/)).
 I am open to collaboration, questions, or just a good conversation about all things security.

 Thank you for visiting my GitHub page.
 Together, we can work towards a more secure digital future!

 ---
+Everything is still under construction and will be updated soon!
+---

-© 2024 [Your Name].
+© 2024 xT1lapia.
 All rights reserved.